Charges filed against one man

 Police also identified the second man and were trying to locate him.

 The blows from the attack left the right side of Stiviano’s face red and swollen, her attorney, Mac Nehoray, said.

-"We understand that there are now two videos of the assault that have been located," her lawyer's office said in a statement.
-"In addition, several witnesses have been come forward with relevant and critical information regarding the facts surrounding the incident and the identity of the assailants."
+“We understand that there are now two videos of the assault that have been located,” Mac Nehoray, Stiviano’s lawyer, said in a statement.
+“In addition, several witnesses have been come forward with relevant and critical information regarding the facts surrounding the incident and the identity of the assailants.”

-Earlier, Stiviano recorded inflammatory remarks by Sterling, owner of the Los Angeles Clippers basketball team, which spawned outrage among NBA fans, players and executives.
+Stiviano is known as the woman who recorded inflammatory remarks by Sterling, owner of the Los Angeles Clippers basketball team, which spawned outrage among NBA fans, players and executives.

-In the recording, Sterling chastises Stiviano for posting pictures online of herself with African-Americans, including NBA legend Earvin "Magic" Johnson.
+In that recording, Sterling chastises Stiviano for posting pictures online of herself with African-Americans, including NBA legend Earvin “Magic” Johnson.
 He tells her not to bring Johnson to Clippers games.

 NBA Commissioner Adam Silver banned Sterling from the league, fined him $2.5 million and pushed through a charge to terminate all of his ownership rights in the franchise.